 When you're on the road, the phrase "if it can go wrong, it will" often becomes extra relevant.
 Although you'll no doubt have tons of fun on your trip, there will also be things that don't go your way.
 Even the most prepared traveler gets lost, major attractions have unexpected closures, and highway construction cause setbacks—the list goes on.

 It's important to mentally and emotionally prepare for unexpected surprises and to do your best to roll with the punches so they don't ruin your trip.

 Bring window shades

-Even if you’re planning to do 100% of your sleeping in hotels or other non-vehicular accommodations, there will be times when you’ll want climate control inside your car.
-On top of keeping it cooler when you’re on excursions, window shades will make the atmosphere more pleasant if you want to read a book or take a catnap while you’re pulled over.
-Don’t limit yourself to just the front windshield either—curtains on the windows themselves will have a dramatic impact on the temperature and also offer privacy as an added benefit.
+Even if you're planning to do 100% of your sleeping in hotels or other non-vehicular accommodations, there will be times when you'll want climate control—or shade—inside your car.
+On top of keeping it cooler when you're on excursions, window shades will make the atmosphere more pleasant if you want to read a book or take a catnap as a passenger.